 If you use a wood-burning, LPG, propane, or natural gas fire pit in a poorly-ventilated covered patio or gazebo, you’ll get poisoned.

-Question 3: Why Do I Smell Propane from My Fire Pit?
+Why Do I Smell Propane From My Fire Pit?

 There are various answers to this question.
 Let’s look at the multiple reasons for odors in your unit.